What We Offer

 • Professional development for health care professionals around postnatal depression, pelvic floor health, and breastfeeding.

-• Development of an educational resource such as a pamphlet for community distribution.
+• Development of an educational resource, such as a pamphlet, for community distribution.
+These must be unbranded and must not be directly promoting any paid resources/products, or services.

-• Delivery of an online course via The Village NZ hub for mums support team, such as dads and grandparents.
+• Delivery of an online course via The Village NZ hub for our mamas support team, such as dads and grandparents.

 What You Need to Do:

 The Village NZ is all about bringing people together.
 We encourage you to share your skills and resources with the community, fostering connection and empowerment for every whānau.
-If you’re ready to make a difference and bring perinatal education to your community and help build connect for families, complete the forms above, and we’ll work with you to make it happen.
+If you’re ready to make a difference and bring perinatal education to your community and help build connections for families, we would love to hear from you.

 Previous Article Our upcoming events are listed on our Village Platform and social media pages